 Guhasiva is said to have ruled during the 3 rd century A.D as a subordinate of Pandu, the King of Pataliputra, who was a diehard Jaina, and a Brahmanical and Buddhist heretic.
 Pandu's hostile attitude towards these religions did not augur well for Guhasiva, who was a Buddhist.
 So, Guhasiva enshrined the sacred tooth relic in a gold casket placed upon a chariot, and offered it to Pandu amidst much fanfare.
 After gazing at the miraculous bright light the relic emanated, Pandu gave himself up completely to Buddhism.
 Relieved of his fear, Guhasiva came back to the capital with the relic.

-Dantakumara and Hemamala set off southwards, and after traversing a massive river in spate, landed at the crest of the Ratnagiri Hill (the Diamond Hill), where the relic was guarded temporarily.
+Dantakumara and Hemamala set off southwards, and after traversing a massive river in space, landed at the crest of the Ratnagiri Hill (the Diamond Hill), where the relic was guarded temporarily.
 From here, after cutting across a network of rivers, rivulets and dense forests, they reached Tamralipti, the ancient seaport of Kalinga, now located in the Tamluk region of Bengal.
-From Tamralipti, they left for Sri Lanka where they finally presented the relic to King Kittisri Megha or Meghavarnam.
-The Dhatavamsa mentions that the King of Sri Lanka erected a grand chaitya to install the sacred relic in his capital at Anuradhapura in 310 A.D.How to Reach
+From Tamralipti, they left for Sri Lanka where they finally presented the relic to King Kittisri Megha re Megha Varnam.
+The Dhiravamsa mentions that the King of Sri Lanka erected a grand chaitya to install the sacred relic in his capital at Anuradhapura in 310 A.D.How to Reach

 By Air : Nearest airport is Bhubaneshwar - 100 kms away.